LucasJMO/E6Plus/classes/Characters/Paladin6.md

 Feat | Explanation
 ----- | -----------
 Battle Blessing           | You can cast standard action spells as swift actions and full round action spells as standard actions.
 Gained as 1st level feat.
 Improved Initiative       | Gain a +4 bonus to initiative.
+Gained as 3rd level feat.
 Weapon Focus (Greatsword) | +1 to attack rolls with greatswords.
+Gained as 6th level feat.

 **Total Skill Points**: 18=2*9